V-Sekai/godot-network-rollback/README.md

   if the scene is re-spawned during rollback (you want to do this most of the time).

+- `scene_despawned (name: String, node: Node)`:
+  Emitted when a scene is despawned via `SyncManager.despawn()` or due to a rollback.
+Connect to this signal when you want to do some cleanup on a scene that was despawned.

 - `interpolation_frame ()`: If interpolation is enabled in Project Settings, the work of the `SyncManager` will be split between "tick frames" (where input is gathered, rollbacks are performed and ticks are executed) and